irazer19/oops_design/HLD/fundamentals_notes.md

 Lets say we have 4 chunks for a given data, now we will create a binary tree like structure where these 4 chunks are the leaf nodes and compute the hash at every node until we reach the root node.
 To compare whether data1 ==  data2, we only have to compare the root nodes of the these two data recursively.

+# NOSQL types:
+1. Key-value pair: Simplest nosql db where the value can be anything.
+2. Document db: It has key and the value is another document in json format on which we can run queries.
+3. Column wise db: Here for every key we store a value which is a {col1: val1, col2: val2, col3: val3, etc}
+4. Graph db: Data is stored in a node and its related to another node via an edge(relation).

+# ACID property:
+1. Atomicity: This property ensures that a transaction is treated as a single, indivisible unit of work.
+Either all the changes made in a transaction are committed to the database, or if the transaction fails at any point, all changes are rolled back.
+There is no scenario where a transaction is partially completed

+2. Consistency: Consistency ensures that a transaction brings the database from one valid state to another.
+The database should satisfy a set of predefined rules, known as integrity constraints.
+If a transaction would violate these constraints, it is rolled back and the database remains unchanged

+3. Isolation: This property ensures that concurrent execution of transactions leaves the database in the same state as if the transactions were executed sequentially.
+This means that the intermediate state of a transaction is invisible to other transactions

+4. Durability: Durability guarantees that once a transaction has been committed, it will remain committed even in the case of a system failure (such as a power outage or crash).
+This is typically achieved by storing transaction logs that can be used to recreate the system state right before the failure